s-tian/vp2/README.md

 # VP<sup>2</sup>

 VP<sup>2</sup> is a benchmark for video prediction models for robotic manipulation via model-predictive control.
+This code accompanies the paper [A Control-Centric Benchmark for Video Prediction](https://arxiv.org/abs/2304.13723) (ICLR 2023).

 ## Installation

 This repository comes with an `environment.yml` file for creating a conda environment with required dependencies.